White Water Rapid Classification System

 CLASS V: EXPERT

-Extremely long, obstructed, or very violent rapids which expose a paddler to added risk.
+Extremely long, obstructed, or very violent rapids expose a paddler to added risk.

 CLASS VI: EXTREME AND EXPLORATORY RAPIDS